 \section{Massless Scalar Field}

-So far we have been working within the short-wavelength approximation $(\lambda\ll r_{h})$ so it was useful for visualizing the behavior of wave as rays (geometric optic), represented by null geodesics.
-In this section, we are going to apply a different approach to calculate the differential cross-section for scattering/absorption process.
+So far, we have been working within the short-wavelength approximation $(\lambda\ll r_{h})$ because it was useful for visualizing the behavior of waves as rays (geometric optic), represented by null geodesics.
+This section will apply a different approach to calculate the differential cross-section for the scattering/absorption process.
 This requires to employ the so-called partial wave method for intermediate wavelengths $(\lambda \simeq r_{h})$.
 Hence, we consider an incoming wave from infinity, which is partially transmitted through the event horizon and partially scattered to infinity \cite{crispino2009electromagnetic}, \cite{leite2019scattering}.
-To study that we write down the Klein-Gordon equation of a massless scalar field propating on the dilatonic black hole background,
+To study that, we write down the Klein-Gordon equation of a massless scalar field propagating on the dilatonic black hole background,

 where $\Box$ is the Laplace-Beltrami operator on curved spacetime $\mathcal{M}=\mathbb{R}\times \Sigma_{3}$ and $g$ is the metric determinant.
 It is convenient to mention that the solutions of (\ref{CE}) have associated an inner Klein-Gordon product defined by \cite{book1},\cite{book3}